CeCe McDonald: Pretrial hearings

-Media and public attention during pre-trial
+Media and public response during pre-trial

 In the aftermath of the stabbing, Schmitz's son, Jeremy Williams, described his father as always helping people and "an overall great person."
-In her letter from Hennepin County jail, McDonald said "none of this mess wouldn't be happening if it weren't for the victim and his group being rude and disrespectful to people they never knew."
+In a letter from Hennepin County jail, McDonald wrote that "none of this mess wouldn't be happening if it weren't for the victim and his group being rude and disrespectful to people they never knew."

-In April 2012, author Kate Bornstein spoke about McDonald on MSNBC cable television program Melissa Harris-Perry, comparing McDonald's situation with George Zimmerman's in the aftermath of the killing of Trayvon Martin regarding self-defense issues and how the case is viewed through the media focus.
-The case also attracted national attention from LGBT activists including author Leslie Feinberg, who wrote that "the right of self-defense against all forms of oppressions—the spirit of Stonewall—is at the heart of the demand to free [McDonald]".
-Cam Gordon, a member of the Minneapolis City Council, announced his support for McDonald and called the incident "another example [of] transgender women of color being targeted for hate- and bias-related violence", and Susan Allen, a member of the Minnesota House of Representatives, called on Freeman to consider the "extenuating circumstances" of McDonald's case.
+In April 2012, author Kate Bornstein spoke on MSNBC cable television program Melissa Harris-Perry, regarding self-defense issues, and compared McDonald's situation to George Zimmerman's in the aftermath of the killing of Trayvon Martin.
+The case attracted national attention from LGBTQ activists including author Leslie Feinberg, who wrote that "the right of self-defense against all forms of oppressions—the spirit of Stonewall—is at the heart of the demand to free her".
+Cam Gordon of the Minneapolis City Council announced his support for McDonald and called the incident "another example [of] transgender women of color being targeted for hate and bias-related violence", and Susan Allen, a member of the Minnesota House of Representatives, called on Freeman to consider the "extenuating circumstances" of McDonald's case.
+Transgender activist Laverne Cox, who plays Sophie Burset in Orange Is The New Black, stated that McDonald was the perfect image of the character, and said she identified with McDonald's experiences being harassed.

 A May 2012 press release by McDonald's support committee said the sentencing proceedings included statements from community leaders, clergy, and members of McDonald's family.
-Supporters held dance parties and rallies outside the Hennepin County jail in McDonald's honor and over 18,000 people signed a Change.org petition calling for Freeman to drop the charges against McDonald.
+Supporters held dance parties and rallies outside the Hennepin County jail in McDonald's honor A Change.org petition calling for Freeman to drop McDonald's charges drew over 18,000 signatures.
+Katie Burgess, executive director of the Trans Youth Support Network said the growth in support for McDonald’s self-defense argument was due to the perception McDonald was "on trial for surviving a hate crime."

-In June 2012, a group calling itself the "Queer Attack Squadron" claimed responsibility for a Portland, Oregon incident throwing an unlit molotov cocktail through the window of a Wells Fargo bank as a gesture of solidarity with McDonald.
-Katie Burgess, executive director of the Trans Youth Support Network, said the group had no connection to McDonald's supporters in Minneapolis.
-Burgess said the growth in support for McDonald and her self-defense argument was due to the perception McDonald was "on trial for surviving a hate crime."
+In June 2012, a group calling itself "Queer Attack Squadron" took responsibility for an incident where an unlit molotov cocktail was thrown through the window of a Wells Fargo bank in Portland, Oregon, claiming it was a gesture of solidarity with McDonald.
+Burgess said the attack had no connection to McDonald's supporters in Minneapolis.